micmejia/bible-dump/AMPC/Proverbs/Prov 10.md

-On the lips of him who has discernment skillful _and_ godly [^b]Wisdom is found, but discipline _and_ the rod are for the back of him who is without sense _and_ understanding.
+On the lips of him who has discernment skillful _and_ godly Wisdom is found, but discipline _and_ the rod are for the back of him who is without sense _and_ understanding.